If you are interested in working in a one on one or a two-to-one ratio with a pro, the rates are as follows:

 What are the disadvantages?
 Cost.
 For many, $90 per week is not an extravagance that can be afforded on a consistent basis.

-Without question, your child will improve more quickly with a regular private lesson each week, however a player will still see significant improvement through group lessons and outside playing alone.
+Without question, your child will improve more quickly with a regular private lesson each week.
+However, a player will still see significant improvement through group lessons and outside playing alone.
 Another option is to seek private advice as needed.
-This is helpful when a particular stroke is failing or if your game simply needs a little adjusting.
+This is helpful when a particular stroke is failing or if your child’s game simply needs a little adjusting.

 With that in mind, you should try and discern your child’s motivation level.
 If he/she is doing tennis as a once-in-awhile hobby, then private instruction may not be worth the time.
 If your child has aspirations of playing competitively in tournaments or for a team, then private instruction should be a consideration.